apichlkostner/CarND-Vehicle-Detection/README.md

 # Sliding windows

-The first try first calculated the HOG features of the complete region of interest and the sliding window algorithm calculateded the feature vector from the resized image and the corresponding parts of the HOG image.
+The first try calculated the HOG features of the complete region of interest and the sliding window algorithm calculateded the feature vector from the resized image and the corresponding parts of the HOG image.
-This improved the algorithm speed since for overlapping windows less HOG caluclations had to be done.
+This improved the algorithms speed since for overlapping windows less HOG caluclations had to be done.
 This algorithm is implemented in `ProcessImage.py` in line 139.

 But even this algorithm was to slow.
-To improve the speed further the next idea was to only detect cars at the borders on the image and track the cars with a car object that has position and speed and updates it's position with every frame based on the speed and the new frame around the predicted position (this is currently not finished).
+To improve the speed further the next idea was to only detect cars at the borders on the image and track the cars with as an object that has position and speed and updates it's position with every frame based on the speed and the new frame around the predicted position (this is currently not finished).

 To achieve this the algorithm was changed to calculate features for every window separetely without using the HOG subsampling.